NovelaNeuro/rec_to_nwb/README.md

    ```

    #todo  please add preprocessing folder structure and explain it.
-6. Run the code (depends of the size of experiment datasets it may take from a few minutes to even several hours)
+6. Run the code (depending of the size of experiment datasets it may take from a few minutes to even several hours)
-7. Transformation is completed, nwb file is has been created in a given directory.
+7. Transformation is completed, nwb file, has been created in a given directory.